magefast/magento2-GoogleReview/README.md

 # Magento2 module Dragonfly_GoogleReview

-### Module for add Goolge Reviev opt-in for Checkout Success page
+### Module for add Goolge Review opt-in for Checkout Success page
 ### Will add JavaScript with code for review opt-in
 <br>
 <br>